arcan1s/ahriman/docs/faq.rst

       target = configuration
       salt = somerandomstring

-   The ``salt`` parameter is optional, but recommended.
+   The ``salt`` parameter is optional, but recommended, and can be set to any (random) string.

 #.
-   In order to provide access for reporting from application instances you can (recommended way) use unix sockets by configuring the following (note, that it requires ``python-requests-unixsocket`` package to be installed):
+   In order to provide access for reporting from application instances you can (the recommended way) use unix sockets by the following configuration (note, that it requires ``python-requests-unixsocket`` package to be installed):

    .. code-block:: ini

       [web]
       unix_socket = /var/lib/ahriman/ahriman-web.sock

-   This socket path must be available for web service instance and must be available for application instances (e.g. in case if you are using docker container, see above, you need to be sure that the socket is passed to the root filesystem).
+   This socket path must be available for web service instance and must be available for all application instances (e.g. in case if you are using docker container - see above - you need to make sure that the socket is passed to the root filesystem).

    By the way, unix socket variable will be automatically set in case if ``--web-unix-socket`` argument is supplied to the ``setup`` subcommand.